mephistolist/Nestor_Makhno/README.md

    scan_dir(".", virus);
 ```

 The above location may be editted to '/' or any desired location if you have a vm or sandbox.
 It should go without sayinig, but DO NOT RELEASE THIS CODE INTO THE WILD.
 THIS IS FOR TESTING AND EDUCATIONAL PURPOSES ONLY.
-I am not responsible for any damage this may cause and depending on your location, running this code may be illegal on devices you do not own.
+I am not responsible for any damage this may cause.
+Depending on your location, running this code, even without a malicious payload, may be illegal on devices you do not own.
 So you have been warned.

 Running the code you will see the quote from our payload: